 Now you need to take the GVWR of the pickup and add the GVWR of the trailer together.
 For argument’s sake, let’s say that the pickup’s GVWR is 10,000 pounds and the trailer’s GVWR is 10,000 pounds.
 Your new Gross Combined Weight Rating (GCWR) is now 20,000 lbs.
 You are now a commercial vehicle and must abide by all federal regulations.

 Interstate commerce is when you are trying to make money and cross state lines to do so.
 Intrastate commerce is staying within the same state while conducting business or trying to make money.
-Did you get all that?
-Ok, now we are going to make the water even more muddy!!
-States have different laws and regulations about commercial motor vehicles (CMVs).

-An Example of Interstate vs. Intrastate and How Fast It Can Change
+Example of Interstate vs. Intrastate Commerce

+Let’s say that you start a lawn mowing operation after work and on the weekends.
 You are operating in New Mexico and own a 3- to 4-ton pickup (GVWR, 10,000 lbs), and you use a trailer (GVWR, 6,000 lbs) to haul your lawnmowers from house to house.
-The state laws, if you operate in intrastate commerce for NM, state that you are not a CMV until you reach the 26,000-pound threshold.
+According to NM state laws, you are not a CMV until you reach the 26,000-pound threshold.
 Since your GCWR is only 16,000 lbs, you are not a commercial vehicle.

-Where Can I Find My Gross Vehicle Weight Rating (GVWR)?
+Where Can I Find My GVWR?

 If you have any other questions about this, please don’t hesitate to reach out to us today!